The Ultimate Crispy Roast Potatoes

 - Boil the potatoes in baking soda.
 I first came across this trick from a post on Serious Eats – baking soda creates an alkaline environment for the potatoes to boil in, which maximises the starch so our roast potatoes are extra crispy!

-How to make perfect roasted potatoes step-by-step:
+How to make perfect roasted potatoes

 Variations on this recipe:

-You can, however, pre-boil the potatoes ahead of time and set them aside to roast later.
+Roast potatoes are best enjoyed hot out of the oven, however you can pre-boil the potatoes ahead of time and set them aside to roast later.
 Make sure to still pre-heat the oil about 20 minutes before you are ready to roast the potatoes to maximise their crispiness!

 The Ultimate Crispy Roast Potatoes